Oliver-Lii/statuscake-helpers/Documentation/PageSpeed/Update-StatusCakeHelperPageSpeedTest.md

 ```

 ### -AlertSmaller
-Size in kb, will alert to Contact Groups if actual size is smaller
+Size in kb, will alert to Contact Groups if actual size is smaller.
+A value of 0 prevents alerts being sent.

 ```yaml
 Type: Int32